Enjoy your summer vacation on the north shore of PEI, Canada!

 Old Home Week in mid August, and earlier visitors can see harness racing during the mid-July

-Summerside Lobster Carnival, but a true understanding of the love of harness racing on PEI is perhaps best gained at the small tracks scattered around the Island (Read one person's account).
+Summerside Lobster Carnival, but a true understanding of the love of harness racing on PEI is perhaps best gained at the small tracks scattered around the Island.

 Scenic Drives

--- Some of the Island's oldest roads are only minutes away!
-Start from the scenic Trout River Rd. in Stanley Bridge.
+oldest roads are only minutes away!
+Start from the scenic Trout River Rd. in Stanley Bridge, and you will find lots of dirt roads not mentioned below.
+Just explore, and see where you end up!

 Princeton/Wharburton Road in Fredericton (about 10 min.).